-A married couple loses their children while on a family trip near some caves in Tijuana.
+A married couple lose their children while on a family trip near some caves in Tijuana.
 The kids eventually reappear without explanation, but it becomes clear that they are not who they ...

-A married couple loses their children while on a family trip near some caves in Tijuana.
+A married couple lose their children while on a family trip near some caves in Tijuana.
 The kids eventually reappear without explanation, but it becomes clear that they are not who they used to be, that something terrifying has changed them.Written by

 4 of 11 people found this review helpful.